 Close up view of the tail attachment on the G3 High Traction skins.

 Even though we mounted these beefy skins to some of the biggest skis in our review, they did not turn out to be the heaviest.
 We mounted the Best Buy Black Diamond Ascension Nylon to narrower skis, and the Ascension was still heavier and bulkier than the G3.
-The High Traction skins, though, are bulkier and heavier than all but this Best Buy winner.
-Those that feel they need the extra grip, and do not care about the corresponding loss of glide, are unlikely to care that much about the weight and bulk of the High Traction skins.
+The High Traction skins, though, are bulkier and heavier than most others.
+Only the Fischer ProFoil is bulkier than the High Traction.
+Those that feel they need the extra grip and do not care about the corresponding loss of glide are unlikely to care that much about the weight and bulk of the High Traction skins.

 We tested skins in our test that are set up for use with only one make and model of ski, as well as universally compatible skins.
-Both G3 skins we tested, as well as the three models of Black Diamond skins, are universally compatible.
-They can be purchased for rough length and width, and simply need to be trimmed for shape in order to work with any ski on the market.
-As compared to something like the simple cable loop on the Editors' Choice Black Diamond Glidelite Mix STS, the steel hooks on the G3 High Traction are far more useful and versatile.
+Most of what we tested are universally compatible and can be purchased for rough length and width, and simply need to be trimmed for shape to work with any ski on the market.
+As compared to something like the simple cable loop on the Editors' Choice Contour Hybrid Mix, the steel hooks on the G3 High Traction are far more useful and versatile.
 On the fattest, most rounded ski tips, the cable loop will not stay securely.
-The G3 hooks, found also on the G3 Alpinist, are absolutely secure regardless of the shape of the ski tip.
+The G3 hooks found also on the G3 Alpinist, are absolutely secure regardless of the shape of the ski tip.

-We give our Top Pick award to a specialized product.
-In our review, aside from compatibility issues that significantly narrow the use of other products we tested, the G3 High Traction is the most unique we reviewed.
-In terms of pure function, the G3 stands out more than any other.
+When it comes to pure function, the G3 stands out.
 The additional traction is indeed noticeable and greatly appreciated in very specific settings.
 Just like with most of our Top Pick award winners, very few will truly need the functionality of the High Traction.
 For those that require this amount of grip, the trade-offs will be worthwhile and easily overlooked.

 Skinning Esha Peak in the Eastern Sierra, California.
 G3 High Traction in the lead, with Ascension Nylon just behind.
 This is also the line up that led our grip scores.